ramipellumbi/Notes/README.md

 # Notes
-A culmination of notes taken during my time at Cornell University
+A culmination of notes taken during my time at Cornell University (Notes to be uploaded SOON)